Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 • May cause chemical imbalances in the brain when used alongside other drugs that chemical balance such as anti-depressants

-The most common characteristic associated with this herb is improved dream recall and an overall increase of dreaming.
+Calea Zacatechichi can increase the clarity and realism of your dream world.
+The most common characteristic associated with this dream herb is improved dream recall and an overall increase of dreaming.

-The user will experience intense imagery as they go to sleep.
-For example, after smoking the herb, you may notice crazy colors and shapes blending as you fall asleep.
+Commonly, Calea Z will make you feel intense imagery as you go to sleep.
+For example, after smoking it, you may notice crazy colors and shapes blending as you fall asleep.

 • No risk of sleep paralysis

 • Sometimes can cause headaches

 If you are curious to find out more about Calea Z, read my full review here.